calmh/mole/README.md

 What
 ----

-Mole is an ssh tunnel manager with sweet features for teams and a think layer of pure awesome.
+Mole is an ssh tunnel manager with sweet features for teams and a thick layer of pure awesome.

 How
 ---